develop2arman/rust-all-in-one/workspace/rust/RUST.md

 ## Numerous community tools
 (for improving code quality and productivity)

->rust-clippy, an advanced linter and style tool - This warns you of common mistakes and potential **code smells**.
+rust-clippy, an advanced linter and style tool - This warns you of common mistakes and potential **code smells**.
 Clippy relies on **compiler plugins** that are marked as unstable, so it is available with nightly Rust only.
 With rustup, you can switch to nightly easily.

->
->rustfmt, an opinionated code formatter-It formats code according to conventions that are mentioned in the Rust style guide.
-> rust-analyzer, full-featured IDE integration for the Rust language
+rustfmt, an opinionated code formatter-It formats code according to conventions that are mentioned in the Rust style guide. rust-analyzer, full-featured IDE integration for the Rust language

->
-> **sccache**, a compiler cache for rustc
+ **sccache**, a compiler cache for rustc.

 ## Test

-> A test double is the general programming concept for a type used in place of another type during testing.
+ A test double is the general programming concept for a type used in place of another type during testing.
 Mock objects are specific types of test doubles that record what happens during a test so you can assert that the correct actions took place.

-> Rust doesn’t have objects in the same sense as other languages have objects, and Rust doesn’t have mock object functionality built into the standard library as some other languages do.
+ Rust doesn’t have objects in the same sense as other languages have objects, and Rust doesn’t have mock object functionality built into the standard library as some other languages do.
 However, you can definitely create a struct that will serve the same purposes as a mock object.

 ### std:prelude